From Sega Retro

 |Headquarters: Tokyo, Japan|

 Sega (セガ) is an international digital entertainment and media company currently headquartered in Ota, Tokyo, Japan.
-Founded in the mid-1940s, Sega experienced rapid growth in the 1980s and 1990s to become one of the dominant forces in its field.
+With roots back to 1945, Sega experienced rapid growth through the latter half of the twentieth century to become one of the dominant forces in its field.
 It remains to this day a major player in the worldwide video game industry, covering arcade, console, handheld, mobile and PC markets.

 For most of its existence, Sega has been catering for the amusement industry, and alongside Namco and Taito, was seen as one of the major players in the Japanese market during the second half of the 20th century.
 While the sector has declined from its heights in the 1980s and early 1990s, Sega remains a prolific manufacturer of arcade machines, placing a specific emphasis on its home market of Japan.

 The bulk of Sega's amusement machine business involves the creation of titles that are not easily replicated at home ranging from 1985 Hang-On to recent games like Maimai.
 For Japanese users, Sega has placed a high value on the use of the internet, allowing players to compete between arcade venues and keep track of their status through apps for mobile devices or physical cards.

 Sega's heritedge was built on gambling machines, however systems dealing with real money can be subject to heavy regulations.
 As a result, since the mid-1980s Sega has instead focused on the concept of "medal" games, often offering the similar risk versus reward gameplay seen in the gambling sector, but which which accept and distribute currency specific to a venue, with no cash value outside of the premises.